AnyChart/docs.anychart.com/Working_with_Data/Data_Tree.md

 {sample}Data\_Tree\_02{sample}

 Adding a child is quite useful method for adjusting data in real time and visualizing  actual processes.
 Nevertheless, adding only one child at a time may appear to be ineffective for managing data.
-For advanced managing data
+Transferring prepared data into tree may